How to Start a Parking Lot Business

 Staying on top of taxes not only keeps the business out of trouble with the government but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 Your revenue is dependent on how many spaces you have and how often they are filled.
-If you have 20 spaces and they are rented by 4 people per day each at $7 per rental, you would make $560 per day in revenue, which is $204,400 per year.
+If you have 20 spaces and they are rented by 4 people per day each at a $7 per day parking fee, you would make $560 per day in revenue, which is $204,400 per year.

-You will also face competition unless you are the only convenient parking for a specific location, so you will need to make sure that you are highly visible and charge competitive prices.
+When deciding on pricing, also consider competition unless you are the only convenient parking for a specific location, so you will need to make sure that you are highly visible and charge competitive prices.